Introduction to Citrix Web Application Firewall

 The Application Firewall offers an option to inspect the headers and body of the response and either removes or x-outs the Credit Card numbers before forwarding the response to the client.
 Currently Application Firewall offers protection for the following major credit cards: American Express, Diners Club, Discover, JCB, MasterCard, and Visa.
 The x-out action works independent of the Block action.

 Similar to Credit Card numbers, leakage of other sensitive data can also be prevented by using Application Firewall Safe Object security check to either remove or x-out the sensitive content in the response.

-When the transform is enabled for XSS, Application Firewall changes
+When the transform is enabled for cross-site scripting, the Web App Firewall changes

 "<" into "%26lt;" and ">" into "%26gt;" in the requests.
-If the checkRequestHeaders setting in Application Firewall is enabled, then the Application Firewall inspects the Request Headers and transforms these characters in Header and cookies also.
+If the checkRequestHeaders setting in the Web App Firewall is enabled, then the Web App Firewall inspects the Request Headers and transforms these characters in Header and cookies also.
 The transform action does not block or transform values that were originally sent by the server.
-There are a set of default attributes and tags for XSS which are allowed by Application Firewall.
-A default list of denied XSS patterns is also provided.
-These can be customized by selecting the signatures object and clicking on the Manage SQL/XSS Patterns dialogue in Graphical User Interface.
+There is a set of default attributes and tags for cross-site scripting which the Web App Firewall allows.
+A default list of denied cross-site scripting patterns is also provided.
+These can be customized by selecting the signatures object and clicking the Manage SQL/cross-site scripting Patterns dialogue in the GUI.